'Lovecraft Country' Visits Sundown Towns — An American Reality That Has Yet To Fully Disappear

-In HBO’s Lovecraft Country, Atticus (Jonathan Majors), George (Courtney B. Vance), and Letitia (Jurnee Smollett) battle towering beasts and otherworldly monsters.
+In HBO’s Lovecraft Country, available here on Sky Atlantic, Atticus (Jonathan Majors), George (Courtney B. Vance), and Letitia (Jurnee Smollett) battle towering beasts and otherworldly monsters.
 But, the most unsettling parts of the show happen when the trio are traveling to reach these intimidating creatures.
 The must venture through sundown towns where they experience hate, violence, and discrimination, particularly from law enforcement.
 The historically accurate scenes put the United States’s dark, racist history (and present) at the forefront and make the series even more chilling.

 Advertisement